1985 Indianapolis 500: Television

 The race was carried in the United States on ABC Sports on a same-day tape delay basis.
 This would be the final time the race was shown in tape delay, as in 1986, the race would move to a live broadcast.
 Jim McKay served as anchor, and the separate "host" position was eliminated, in favor of McKay serving as both host and announcer.

 With only five individuals serving as on-air talent, it was ABC's smallest crew of the decade.
 The race earned a rating of 9.7 (18 share), the lowest such rating in the tape delay/prime time era.
 Less than three months later on August 19, 1985, ABC Sports signed an initial three-year deal, long-awaited by auto racing fans, to cover the Indianapolis 500 live flag-to-flag starting in 1986.
-The 1985 race would be final time Jim McKay would anchor the broadcast.
+The 1985 race would be the final time Jim McKay would anchor the broadcast.
 For 1986, he would be moved to the host position.

 The broadcast has re-aired numerous times on ESPN Classic since 2000.